 It is also worth noting that Chrome 94 has a new inactivity detection API that allows developers to receive more information about user behavior, such as interacting with other windows.

-Mozilla and Apple have already expressed their concerns about how much the Idle Detection API is hurting it of users and opens up “opportunities for the surveillance of capitalism”.
+Mozilla and Apple have already expressed concern about the extent to which the Idle Detection API violates user privacy and opens up "opportunities for capitalist surveillance."

-Google Chrome 94 is already available for desktop and mobile devices.
-Google has also prepared a new "What's new" page to display new features in major releases.
+Google Chrome 94 is now available for desktops and laptops.
+Google has also prepared a new page "What's new" (What's new) to display the new features in large releases.

 See the inside page here chrome: // whats-new.